OutSystems/docs-product/src/managing-the-applications-lifecycle/deploy-applications/deploy-an-application.md

 **Note:** If you're deploying a mobile app that is already [configured to generate the mobile app package](<../../deliver-mobile/generate-distribute-mobile-app/intro.md>), be aware that some changes you do in your application might cause the generation of a new application package.
 For example, changing the icon or the main color of the application.
 [Check here](../../deliver-mobile/mobile-app-update-scenarios.md#situations-when-the-user-must-install-a-new-build) all the situations that require the user to install a new application package.

+**Note:** If the chosen application has added new [Entity Attributes](<../../ref/lang/auto/Class.Entity%20Attribute.final.md>) to existing entities that contain millions of entries, it is possible that the deployment may take considerable time in the target environment, due to how [Default Values](<../../ref/data/database/default-values-on-database.md>) are added for each entry of the entity.
+Starting in Platform Server 11.11.1, the addition of default values is much faster in SQL Server Enterprise and in any edition of Oracle.

 ## Deploying to a different target environment { #change-target-environment }